-In the case of a gestational carrier, the woman carrying the pregnancy is in no way biologically or genetically related to the child she is carrying.
-She is merely providing a nurturing environment in the form of a uterus for the child to grow for the gestational period of, ideally, 40 weeks.
-A gestational carrier is not a traditional “surrogate,” as a surrogate is someone who donates her egg and then subsequently carries the child.
+In the case of a gestational carrier, the person carrying the pregnancy is in no way biologically or genetically related to the child they are carrying.
+They are merely providing a nurturing environment in the form of a uterus for the child to grow for the gestational period of, ideally, 40 weeks.
+A gestational carrier is not a traditional “surrogate,” as a surrogate is someone who donates their egg and then subsequently carries the child.

-A gestational carrier is required for any couple in which the female partner cannot carry the pregnancy.
-This may result from conditions in which the female partner has had her uterus surgically removed—such as in the case of cervical or uterine cancer, fibroids, severe endometriosis, or conditions requiring a hysterectomy.
-In other cases, the woman may have an intact uterus, but the uterus still may not be able to carry a pregnancy to term.
+A gestational carrier is required for any individual or couple — heterosexual or same-sex — in which the patient cannot carry the pregnancy.
+This may result from conditions in which the patient had their uterus surgically removed — such as in the case of cervical or uterine cancer, fibroids, severe endometriosis, or conditions requiring a hysterectomy.
+In other cases, the patient may have an intact uterus, but the uterus still may not be able to carry a pregnancy to term.
 Medical conditions such as severe diabetes may also be a reason for using a gestational carrier.
-A physician will obtain the eggs from the intended mother or from an egg donor.
+A physician will obtain the eggs from the intended parent or from an egg donor.

-Same-sex male couples will also work with a gestational carrier, egg donor, and most often one of the partner’s sperm to conceive.
+Same-sex couples with male reproductive organs will also work with a gestational carrier, egg donor, and most often one of the partner’s sperm to conceive.

-In all autologous cases—where the intended mother plans to use her own eggs—the recipient couple will undergo screening via the standard infertility work-up, in addition to the requirements of the U.S. Food and Drug Administration (FDA).
-Shady Grove Fertility will treat the female partner as a traditional in vitro fertilization (IVF) patient, with her cycle culminating in an egg retrieval.
-Her egg and her partner’s sperm will then be fertilized in the lab and a physician will transfer the embryo to the gestational carrier.
+In all autologous cases—where the intended parent plans to use their own eggs—the recipient couple or individual will undergo screening via the standard infertility work-up, in addition to the requirements of the U.S. Food and Drug Administration (FDA).
+Shady Grove Fertility will treat the patient as a traditional in vitro fertilization (IVF) patient, with the cycle culminating in egg retrieval.
+The egg and the sperm will then be fertilized in the lab and a physician will transfer the embryo to the gestational carrier.

-If a woman is unable to conceive using her own eggs, the intended parents can also use donor egg treatment.
+If a patient is unable to conceive using their own eggs, the intended parents can also use donor egg treatment.
 A physician will then transfer the embryo to the gestational carrier.
-In the case of a same-sex male couple, once the couple has identified both a gestational carrier and an egg donor, one or both male partners will provide sperm samples to inseminate the donated eggs.
-While the goal of every pregnancy is a singleton, or one baby, male couples may opt to transfer back one embryo from each male partner if their gestational carrier agrees.
+In the case of same-sex couples with male reproductive organs, once the couple has identified both a gestational carrier and an egg donor, one or both partners will provide sperm samples to inseminate the donated eggs.
+While the goal of every pregnancy is a singleton, or one baby, these couples may opt to transfer back one embryo from each partner if their gestational carrier agrees.
 However, as twin or higher-order multiples present potentially higher risks to the babies and the gestational carrier, Shady Grove Fertility does not advise this, for safety reasons.